vic-ma/website/content/posts/2025-05-15-introduction/index.md

 ## Crossword construction

 Constructing a crossword puzzle is tricky.
 Constructing a *good* crossword puzzle is even trickier.
-The main difficulty lies in finding words to fill grid.
+The main difficulty lies in finding the right words to fill the grid.

-Initially, it's quite easy, because the grid starts off completely empty; so you are not at all restricted in what words you pick.
-But as you add more and more words to the grid, it becomes harder and harder to fill in the remaining empty spots.
-That's because a remaining row, for example, will have a few of its cells already filled, due to the intersecting columns.
+Initially, it's quite easy.
+The grid starts off completely empty, so the first few words you add don't have any restrictions on them (apart from word length).
+But as you fill the grid with more and more words, it becomes increasingly harder to fill in the remaining empty spots.
+That's because a remaining row, for example, will have a few of its cells already filled by the words in the intersecting columns.

 It's possible that, halfway through the construction process, you realize that one or more row/column cannot be filled at all!
 In that case, you would need to backtrack and delete some of the intersecting words and try again.

 And all that only gets you a valid crossword puzzle.
 To make a *good* crossword puzzle, there are many more things to consider.
 For example: